180 High Street once The Old English Gentleman

 In 1993 publican Bob Brownlie asked Tolly Cobold to brew a new special cask beer called ‘Squarson’ and commissioned a Cambridge designer Margot Slade-Baker to design a new sign of the old squire that the pub was named after.
 There have been a number of different versions of the sign.
 Can anyone date these?

 The pub closed in 2008.
-In May 2009 it opened as the Vujon Indian Restaurant which closed in 2016 and, as at May 2017, the building stands empty
+In May 2009 it opened as the Vujon Indian Restaurant which closed in 2016.
+The building stood empty and deteriorating until 2023 when it was demolished and the site was filled by 6 houses and 2 apartments.

 The Old English Gentleman in the newspapers